Herbert John Burgman

 Herbert John Burgman (April 17, 1894 – December 16, 1953) was an American broadcaster of Nazi propaganda during World War II.
-He was convicted of treason in 1949 and sentenced to imprisonment for 6 to 20 years.
+He was convicted of treason in 1949 and sentenced to six to 20 years in prison.
 Burgman died in prison in 1953.

 Biography

 Herbert John Burgman was born in Hokah, Minnesota, the son of Gustave and Karoline (née Dahlke) Burgman.
 He served with the U.S. Army from 1918 to 1920.
 Burgman was posted to Germany and served in the American zone in the Occupation of the Rhineland.
 In 1921, he joined the State Department in Berlin and worked as a clerk and economic statistician in the U.S. embassy to Germany.

 Burgman married a German national, Johanna Karhl, in 1924.
 Their son was born in 1925.
 By 1941, he was a committed Nazi sympathizer and when Germany declared war on America on December 11, 1941, he chose to remain in Germany rather than return to the U.S. with the repatriation of the embassy staff.